-• Stacking - Switches operating in Stack mode run as organized group member of switches known as a Stack.
+• Stacking - Switches operating in Stack mode run as organized group of switches known as a Stack.
 A stack consists of one Stack Master, a Backup Master, and up to four Stack Member Switches.
 However, in specific scenarios, a single unit can be considered a Stack of One.
-A Stack of One is a single unit which does not connected to any other stacking members.
+A Stack of One is a single unit which is not connected to any other stacking members.

-Either stacking or stand-alone modes can be selected by the user before the next software boot which using CLI or the Embedded WEB Interface, the new mode takes effect after the unit is rebooted.
 If the unit is reset to the factory defaults, the unit is reloaded in stacking Auto-Numbering mode.